List of Facebook features: News Feed

 Initially, the addition of the News Feed caused some discontent among Facebook users.
 Many users complained that the News Feed was too cluttered with excess information.
 Others were concerned that the News Feed made it too easy for other people to track activities like changes in relationship status, events, and conversations with other users.
 This tracking is often casually referred to as "Facebook-Stalking".
 In response to this dissatisfaction, creator Mark Zuckerberg issued an apology for the site's failure to include appropriate customizable privacy features.
 Thereafter, users were able to control what types of information were shared automatically with friends.
 Currently, users may prevent friends from seeing updates about several types of especially private activities, although other events are not customizable in this way.

 With the introduction of the "New Facebook" in early February 2010 came a complete redesign of the pages, several new features and changes to News Feeds.
 On their personal Feeds (now integrated with Walls), users were given the option of removing updates from any application as well as choosing the size they show up on the page.
 Furthermore, the community feed (containing recent actions by the user's friends) contained options to instantly select whether to hear more or less about certain friends or applications.

 On March 7, 2013, Facebook announced a redesigned newsfeed.
+In 2022, Facebook's parent company, Meta Platforms, announced it is renaming the "News Feed" to simply be named "Feed".